-Our aim is to stimulate students’ awareness of their own physical fitness and to simultaneously develop an interest and appreciation of sport and physical activity.
-Swimming is included in the program for students in Grades 1-5.
+Our aim is to stimulate students’ awareness of their own physical fitness and to simultaneously develop an interest in and appreciation of sport and physical activity.
+Swimming is included in the program for students in grades 1-5.

 The A-JIS Jaguars (Competitive Program)

 The Jaguars program at A-JIS is intended to enrich and enhance the overall school experience.
 Athletics are an important aspect of education and should provide a wholesome environment for the development of teamwork, individual skills, positive self-esteem, and school spirit and pride through friendly inter-school competitions.
 In addition, the A-JIS athletic program provides support and motivation for students to achieve in the core-curriculum as well as provide opportunities for enrichment, skill development, and personal growth beyond those available in the classroom.

 - Enhance and expand learning in the classroom

 - Provide opportunities for students to experience public performance, competition, teamwork, and interaction with fellow students and athletes

 - Enhance student pride and identification with friends and school

 - Increase student morale and motivation for achievement and skill development in the academic, physical, and social realms